flywheel-apps/nyu_rotator_cuff_gear_suite/gears/assign_cases/README.md

 ## Usage Notes

-The `assign-cases` gear relies on cases present in a "Master Project" that haven’t been distributed and the number of available readers.
-On execution, the gear will distribute each case to a specified number of readers.
+The `assign-cases` gear distributes cases present in a "Master Project" to the available readers.
+Available readers are those readers with less than **max_cases** number of cases assigned.

-The `assign-cases` gear is executed with the following configuration parameter.
+The `assign-cases` gear is executed with the following configuration parameters.
 Successfull execution ensures outputs described below.

 NOTE: This gear assumes that you are running it from within a "Master Project".
 Attempting to execute this gear from within a reader project will fail.

 NOTE: Additional execution without first updating the number of cases and/or the number of readers will result in no actions performed.

+NOTE: This gear distributes the `ohif_config.json` file to the master project, should it not yet exist.
+The `ohif_config.json` file is necessary to render and validate the assessment of each case.

 ### Gear Configuration